 c) Provision of advice – estimating effects on the protection of personal data

-d) Cooperation with supervisory authority.
-A single DPO can handle a different number of businesses as a joint officer, provided that he or she is easily accessible for any establishment for all their needs.
+d) Cooperation with a supervisory authority.
+A single DPO can handle a different number of businesses as a joint officer, provided that he or she is easily accessible to any establishment for all their needs.
 If nobody in your team fits this profile, you will have to hire new people, and you can do it through a service contract.
 It is estimated that GDPR will generate up to 30 thousand new jobs in the European Union!

-- Audit and review existing systems and procedures: This is an excellent opportunity to execute data cleanup, examine documentation if you have valid contracts with your customers and to make sure all your subcontractors are legitimate.
+- Audit and review existing systems and procedures: This is an excellent opportunity to execute data cleanup, examine documentation if you have valid contracts with your customers and make sure all your subcontractors are legitimate.
 Document all personal data you hold, where it came from and who you share it with.
 For instance, if you have false personal data and have shared this with another organization, you will have to tell that organization about the inaccuracy so they can correct the data in their records.

 - Conduct a risk assessment: It’s important to accurately identify potential hazards.
 Make sure to create a record of your findings.
 Companies are encouraged to implement protective measures to diminish that risk.
 First, you should assess and determine the rights and freedoms of users or customers, rather than the financial risks your organization faces when personal data security is compromised.
-GDPR gives many examples for implementing security measures.
-Pseudonymisation and encryption of personal data are suggested as good security measures, as is the fact that security is about the Confidentiality – Integrity – Availability of personal data.
+GDPR gives many examples of implementing security measures.
+Pseudonymization and encryption of personal data are suggested as good security measures, as is the fact that security is about the Confidentiality – Integrity – Availability of personal data.
 The process of recovery from data breach should be clearly elaborated, and serve as a preventive measure to manage crisis situations.

 How to Prepare Your e-Commerce Business for GDPR?

 - Only collect data that you need: If there is no business value in knowing, for instance, your shopper’s phone number, then GDPR regulates collecting data and serves as a restriction to provide information that is not of important significance.
 Your company/business should only take the necessary data.
-This will include IP address and cookies for which customer should give consent to be used.
+This will include IP addresses and cookies for which the customer should give consent to be used.

-- Data access and transparency: This provision ensures that users are familiar with the fact how and why are their personal data being stored, used and processed.
+- Data access and transparency: This provision ensures that users are familiar with the fact of how and why are their personal data being stored, used and processed.
 Businesses are to provide full visibility across the e-commerce operation and make everything really clear and understandable.
-Be specific about how your company intends to use personal data that’s given.
+Be specific about how your company intends to use the personal data that are given.
 The most common way to provide this information is in privacy notices, terms of service pages and cookie sections.
 Also, have clear data policies in a language that users will understand.
 By GDPR regulations, customers will have the right to request a copy of their personal data held by businesses.
 This information should be available on user request and delivered via commonly used downloadable format (Zipped XLS, CSV or PDF exported data).

 - Implement privacy by design: ‘Privacy by Design’ and ‘Privacy by Default’ are two of the most important changes in web development which are affected by GDPR.
-Privacy by Design states that organizations need to consider privacy at the initial web design stages and through the whole development process that involves any kind of processing personal data.
+Privacy by Design states that organizations need to consider privacy at the initial web design stages and through the whole development process that involves any kind of processing of personal data.
 Privacy by default means that when a system or service includes choices for the user on how much personal information he/she shares with others, the default settings should be “the most privacy-friendly ones”.
 Clear policies and work instructions related to data protection should be developed and a privacy specialist should be available to assist in applying these requirements.
 This will enable the design teams to take appropriate measures in the relevant phases as well as developers should in their stage of work.

 - Deactivate any default opt-ins: All of your forms should be opt-in by default.
 You cannot place pre-ticked checkboxes on the form.
 This means that your page forms can’t be pre-selected, and the user must choose to select them according to his own will.
-This will be highly visible in marketing business segment AKA newsletters, email campaigns, terms and conditions, cookies and other web-page elements.
+This will be highly visible in marketing business segments AKA newsletters, email campaigns, terms and conditions, cookies and other web-page elements.

 - Keep consistent and detailed records: You’ll have to maintain records of all processing activities which take place within the organization.
 This includes new information provided by customers or users and old information which has to be stored according to GDPR guidelines.
 All data stored prior to the GDPR entry into provision should be adapted and implemented in GDPR regulations and guidelines.

 - Data Breach Notifications: You must report a data breach to regulatory bodies within 72 hours.
 This is in the jurisdiction of The Agency for the Protection of personal data or similar regulatory institution at the State level.
-Data Breach should also include emergency procedures.
+Data Breaches should also include emergency procedures.

 Responding to the breach should include taking into account all actions that need to be taken care of: